Wbwren/Personal-portfolio/README.md

 8. Then use the command 'git commit -m"[enter commit title here]"'

-9. All meaningful changes to the code should have there own commit
+9. All meaningful changes to the code should have its own commit

 10. To push the commits to Github use the command 'git push'